ElsaLopez133/PACHAMAMA/starting_kit/README.md

 # Starting kit for Insects Classification Challenge

-This challenge uses a Dataset from **MUSÉUM NATIONAL D’HISTOIRE NATURELLE**
+This challenge uses a Dataset introduced by  Maria-Elena Nilsback and Andrew Zissermanfor un the paper **Automated  flower  classification  over  a  largenumber  of  classes**,

-The dataset coniststs of total 290,000 images and each image belongs to one of the following classes
+The dataset coniststs of total of 8,189 images belonging to 102 classes that  are  commonly  occuring  in  the  United  Kingdom.
+Some of the classes are the following:

-1. Bee
+1. Buttercup
-2. Wasp
+2. Fire lily
-3. Other insect
+3. Azalea
-4. Butterfly insect
+4. Gaura
+5. Garzania

-This challenge is about creating and predicting a Machine Learning model and train it with the data provided to classify the images into the mentioned 5 categories.
+This challenge is about creating and predicting a Machine Learning model and train it with the data provided to be able to identify and classify living species.

 ### Phases